carina-codes/simple-ai-logic/README.md

 ---

-## 🚀 Smart Predictions Based on Custom Data
+## 🚀 Build-Up Possibilities: Smart Predictions Based on Custom Data

 ### 1. Custom Context Memory (Short-Term Memory)
 Enable the AI to remember recent interactions during a session by: